stanistan/veun-http-demo/docs/cmd/demo-server/docs.go.md

 And if we want to render one of these documents we can use the `md.View()` that we create [here][md-view].

-## Requirements

-As usual we need to import some things to get this to work.

 ```go
 import (
     "net/http"